-A balance between all three stakeholders must be found.
+- A balance between all three stakeholders must be found.

 - There must be an incentive for the shopper to use the app again.

-But as the designer of the team, I knew that these needed to be implemented.
+As the designer of the team, I knew that these needed to be implemented.

-The map is a very simple floor plan using only primitive shapes--the open circles represent items that haven't been found yet and the aisles are depicted through rectangles.
+The map is a very simple floor plan using only primitive shapes--the colored open circles represent items that haven't been found yet and the aisles are depicted through rectangles.
 Photos of the items were necessary in order to appeal to the CPGs, who would want their products featured.
-I was inspired by Amazon's recommended items feature, since it feels friendly and not so in-your-face.
+I was inspired by Amazon's recommended items feature, since it feels friendly and not so forced.
 This was implemented--tapping on the plus adds the item to the user's list.